jwcarr/eyekit/GUIDE.md

 ### FixationSequence[Fixation[430,489], ..., Fixation[637,493]]
 ```

 slices out fixations 5 through 9 into a new `FixationSequence` object.
-This could be useful, for example, if you wanted to remove superfluous fixations from the start and end of the sequence.
 A `FixationSequence` (and the `Fixation` objects it contains) has various properties that you can query:

 ```python
 >>> print(len(seq)) # Number of fixations